delloop-lab/nutrivalor/README.md

 ## 📞 Support

-If you need help setting up or using Nutrime:
+If you need help setting up or using Nutrivalor:
 1. Check the browser console for any error messages
 2. Ensure your Supabase configuration is correct
 3. Try using the app with localStorage fallback first